-- Grant awards will NOT fund long term maintenance or any practices that are required as mitigation of any kind. - Projects by public agencies CANNOT be related to ongoing maintenance or repair of publiclyowned parkland, open space, or facilities. - Projects by public agencies CANNOT be projects for which public funds have previously been allocated. - Developed facilities (structures, parking lots, etc.) may be included but will be evaluated to ensure that the developed footprint is balanced with the overall benefits. - Grant awards CANNOT be utilized to fund land acquisition.
+- Grant awards will NOT fund long term maintenance or any practices that are required as mitigation of any kind. - Projects by public agencies CANNOT be related to ongoing maintenance or repair of publiclyowned parkland, open space or facilities. - Projects by public agencies CANNOT be projects for which public funds have previously been allocated. - Developed facilities (structures, parking lots, etc.) may be included but will be evaluated to ensure that the developed footprint is balanced with the overall benefits. - Grant awards CANNOT be utilized to fund land acquisition. - Capital and Planning for Capital projects.